Saturation of algebraic surfaces: Affinisation of saturated surfaces

 We say that a proper Weil divisor on a normal surface is \emph{negative} (\emph{semi}-)\emph{definite} if its intersection matrix is so.
-We summarize basic properties of the intersection form used throughout the paper.
-They are well known, see e.g.\ \cite[Examples 7.1.16, 8.3.11]{Fulton_intersection-theory}.
+We now summarize some useful properties of the intersection form.
+Their proofs are easily reduced, using Proposition \ref{prop:resolution}, to the case of smooth surfaces, which is classical, see e.g.\ \cite[Examples 7.1.16, 8.3.11]{Fulton_intersection-theory}.